Descanonge/notmuch-notifier/README.md

 ## Notmuch Notifier

-> A simple applet to keep notmuch in sync, and print inbox messages.
+> An applet to display unread mails from notmuch

-It keeps notmuch in sync by running `mbsync` regularly.
-Update interval can be configured.

-Displays number of inbox messages.
+Displays number of messages in inbox.
 Icon is greyed out if there are no unread messages in inbox.
 Displays a summary of mails in inbox when clicking on applet.
+Mails can be deleted/trashed/archived directly from the summary.

 # Installation